bitjson/bch-bigint/property-test-plan.md

 - Pass: `{stack: a} OP_DUP OP_1ADD OP_SWAP OP_SUB OP_1 OP_NUMEQUAL`

-will will have range of `a` reduced to:
+will have the test range of `a` reduced to:

 - [MIN_SCRIPNUM, 0) and [0, MAX_SCRIPTNUM - 1].

 For tests with multiple operands, all combinations should be tested.
-To avoid overflow, we must reduce the range for following variable, e.g. for the test:
+To avoid overflow, in some cases we must reduce the range for the following variable(s), e.g. for the test:

     - Pass: `{stack: a, b} OP_2DUP OP_ADD OP_SWAP OP_ROT OP_ADD OP_NUMEQUAL`

 we must first pick a random `a` from `[0, MAX_SCRIPTNUM]` and then pick a random `b` from `[0, MAX_SCRIPTNUM - b]`.
-We will iterate such test for all the combinations of edges of `a` and `b`, and a random pick of values between.
+We will iterate such test for all the combinations of edges of `a` and `b`, and random picks of values between.

 ## Generic Tests